The headless commerce platform and Admin Dashboard, shipped as one

 Admin Dashboard, built in

 A production admin UI for catalogue, orders, customers, promotions, and channels, shipped as part of Vendure.
-Custom fields and custom entities show up in it automatically, plugins extend it with their own views, and every screen respects role-scoped permissions.
-The operator interface your team works in every day, not a starter scaffold you're expected to rebuild.
+Custom fields and entities surface automatically, plugins add their own views, and every screen respects role-scoped permissions.

 Worker and job processing